 - Both Discussed and Deconstructed in Adam Ruins Everything when Emily is quick to understand the good intentions of "Buy One, Give One" companies, in which Adam appropriately points out the flaws.
 She also demonstrates how she's a typical victim of "poverty porn" as she describes to Adam how she picture that would-be less-fortunate African and her visual interpretation is so stereotypical yet crass and offensive that she stops in the middle of it, realizing its "condescending" implications.

-- Parodied on the Saturday Night Live Season 40 episode hosted by Bill Hader as the latter played Charlie Daniels, an wannabe old white guy asking for viewers at home to send a check of 39 cents to help the poor country he's in while the natives are adamant that more than 39 cents should be sent instead.
-It even gets worse when Daniels makes the big mistake of assuming the country he's in is an African one that the natives decided to hold him ransom for a check of $200.
+- Parodied on the Saturday Night Live Season 40 episode hosted by Bill Hader as the latter played Charlie Daniels, an wannabe old white guy asking for viewers at home to send a check of 39 cents to help the poor country he's in while the natives are adamant that more than 39 cents in cash should be sent instead.
+It even gets worse when Daniels makes the big mistake of guessing the country he's in is Africa (a continent) that the natives decided to hold him ransom for $200 cash.

 - The critic Diana George says many organizations have such a hard time convincing people living in first-world Western civilizations (particularly in America) that real poverty is actually out there that they resort to this in order to gain favor.